infinum/qa-handbook/Basics/Writing bug reports.md

 ### Prerequisites

-In the "Prerequisties" section, state any info that is needed in order to start reproducing the issue.
+In the "Prerequisites" section, state any info that is needed in order to start reproducing the issue.
 This might be the account you used, the role of the user, time of day, etc.

 This part is optional.